Tendrl/notifier/doc/source/installation.rst

         For v2_endpoint:

-          # For more hosts you can give one more entry with endpoint2, endpoint3, etc
+          # For more hosts you can add more entry with endpoint2, endpoint3, etc

           endpoint1: